Probst1nator/LLM-Classroom/README.md

 Your support and donations help keep this educational tool accessible and continuously improving.
 For donation details, please see DONATIONS.md.

 ## Contact
-For collaboration, questions, or feedback, reach out to us at [Your Contact Information].
+For collaboration, questions, or feedback, reach out to me [here](https://github.com/Probst1nator).

 ## License
 Distributed under the GNU General Public License.
 See LICENSE.md for more information.